David D. Yang, Ph.D.

 About

-Dr. Yang is an Assistant Professor of Special Education at Western Washington University.
-His research lies in the interdisciplinary fields of special education, early childhood education, language & literacy, bilingualism, and teacher education.
-His scholarly pursuits center around investigating the language and literacy development of young children on the autism spectrum, with a particular emphasis on those from culturally and linguistically diverse backgrounds.
-He received his Master's and PhD degrees in Special Education from Queen's University in Canada.
-Prior to academia, he was a high school teacher in Seattle Public Schools District.
+Dr. Yang is an Assistant Professor of Early Childhood Special Education at Western Washington University.
+His research focuses on the intersection of special education, early childhood education, language & literacy, bi/multilingualism, and teacher education.
+His primary work investigates the language and literacy development of children on the autism spectrum, especially those from culturally and linguistically diverse (CLD) backgrounds.
+He also investigates the connection between teacher identity formation in preservice and in-service educators from CLD backgrounds and its influence on their pedagogical practices, particularly when supporting multilingual students with special needs.
+Dr. Yang earned his Master's and Ph.D. in Special Education from Queen's University in Canada.
+Before joining academia, he was a high school teacher in the Seattle Public Schools District.

 Courses taught: